-At the start of the 2017 spring semester, VCU Technology Services will be switching to a new Central Authentication Service (CAS) website design.
-The internet and VCU’s web experience goals have changed since the current design was implemented in 2011.
+At the start of the 2017 spring semester, VCU Technology Services has switched to a new Central Authentication Service (CAS) website design.
+The internet and VCU’s web experience goals have changed since the old design was implemented in 2011.
 Since then, we've furthered our commitment to performance, accessibility, and utility.
 This transition has led us to redesign and rethink the CAS experience.
 Here's some of the thinking that went into the redesign:

 With simpler code and design, you can expect the login page to load up to 12% faster; And faster means a better VCU web experience.